Starting cost per student: $0

 Mote Marine Laboratory will host interactive livestream in honor of Black History Month

 Community organizations, school classrooms, homeschool groups, and others are encouraged to participate in a free interactive livestream this February – Seeing Yourself in Science: Biologists in Black History.
-Mote Marine Laboratory’s SeaTrek.TV program will host the live event via Zoom on Feb.
-15 at 1 pm ET.
-Registration is now open online.
+Mote Marine Laboratory’s SeaTrek.TV program will host the livestream event in February, 2020.

 The livestream will highlight African Americans working in zoos and aquariums.
 The program will connect participants with biologists, educators, and conservation leaders working with a diversity of aquatic animals and highlight the significant contributions of African Americans to the science of the aquatic world.